dfinity/portal/docs/developer-docs/integrations/ledger/interact-with-ledger.md

 #### Notification by ICP ledger (currently disabled)

-In this pattern the ledger iteself notifies the receiver.
+In this pattern the ledger itself notifies the receiver.
 Thereby, the receiver can trust the notification immediately.
 However, this flow is currently disabled because the call to the receiver is not yet implemented as a one-way call.

 ```plantuml
     participant Sender